Albright and Wilson: The move to Oldbury

 In 1842 Arthur Albright, a trained chemist, became a Partner in the Birmingham chemical firm of John and Edmund Sturge; his sister had married Edmund Sturge who was also a Quaker.
 The Sturges were already manufacturing potassium chlorate for the match industry, at their chemical works at Selly Oak, adjacent to the Worcester and Birmingham Canal.
 Albright therefore added the production of white phosphorus in 1844.

 In 1850 the production of potassium chlorate and white phosphorus was moved to Langley Green, Oldbury, West Midlands; and production of white phosphorus restarted in 1851.

 The new site was located next door to the firm of Chance and Hunt in order to obtain access to a supply of sulfuric acid and hydrochloric acid; and of coal from the Black Country coal fields.
 It was also adjacent to two different arms of the Birmingham Canal Navigations, (the BCN), one leading off the Titford Canal, so it had good transport links.

 Production of the red form of phosphorus, "amorphous phosphorus" was commenced by Arthur Albright in 1851, by heating white phosphorus in a sealed crucible under a vacuum.
 It had been discovered by Professor Schrötter, in Vienna and patented by him.
 However, it was explosive to make and Albright discovered a safe means of production.

-On 31 December 1854 Albright terminated his partnership with the Sturges; and John Edward Wilson, a merchant, joined him.
+On 31 December 1854 Albright terminated his partnership with the Sturges.
+He formed Albright and Wilson with John Edward Wilson, a merchant, the following year.
 In 1856 John Edward Wilson became a partner, and the new partnership was known as Albright and Wilson.
 In 1857 John Wilson married the sister of Rachel Albright (Albright's wife).

 The Sturge Brothers continued as manufacturing chemists at Birmingham, but moved their works to Stirchley; and no longer had any involvement with phosphorus.

 Oldbury remained the Headquarters of Albright and Wilson for most of the company's existence, eventually becoming known as the Oldbury Division.
 The Oldbury site was also the location of its central Research Laboratories.

 The business was so highly regarded in Oldbury that a new secondary school opened in the town in the 1930s was named Albright Secondary Modern School.

 The firm also maintained a leased London office, at Knightsbridge Green.
 In October 1974 it moved its Industrial Chemicals Divisional Offices, from Oldbury, to Warley.
 The six-storey office block, A&W House, at 210–222 Hagley Road, was originally rented for 25 years.
 Fifteen years later, parts of the Head Office were moved from Knightsbridge Green to A&W House.
 In October 1991 the Head Office moved to A&W House; and in 1997 the freehold of the building was purchased.
 A&W House was sold in 2001; and is now known as Quadrant West.